-With ActiveCampaign, you can use the Right to Left (RTL) option with the new Email Designer.
+With ActiveCampaign, you can use the Right to Left (RTL) option with the Email Designer (launched in 2022).
 Doing so lets you create and send emails to customers who speak Arabic, Hebru, or Udu.

 - RTL properties apply to text only, including text in buttons

 - To write text right to left on banners, you need to turn the RTL option on before you write text on banners